How Much Does a Commercial Fire Sprinkler System Cost?

 How to Choose a Fire Sprinkler Contractor

-- C-16 Fire Protection Contractor license from the California Contractors State License Board (CSLB).
-This is the required license classification for fire sprinkler installation.
+- C-16 Fire Protection Contractor license (CSLB) β the required classification for sprinkler work

-- Established relationships with local fire departments for inspections and plan reviews.
+- Established fire-department relationships for inspections and plan reviews

-- Comprehensive warranty covering both materials and workmanship.
+- Comprehensive warranty on both materials and workmanship

-The reliability of your contractor matters as much as the price.
-A poorly installed system that fails inspection means costly rework, extended timelines, and delayed occupancy.
-Ask for references from recent Bay Area projects in your building type, and verify the contractor’s license through the CSLB website before signing any agreement.
+A poorly installed system that fails inspection means rework, delays, and pushed-back occupancy.
+Ask for references in your building type and verify the license on the CSLB website before signing.

-Total UC has extensive experience with fire line installation, fire line repair, and fire line inspection services throughout the Bay Area.
-Our team is familiar with local code requirements in every Bay Area jurisdiction.
+Total UC handles fire line installation, fire line repair, and fire line inspection throughout every Bay Area jurisdiction.

 Your Next Steps